-This event combines didactics sessions covering a broad spectrum of neuromodulation with practical hands-on training in a cadaver laboratory.
-Techniques explored include spinal cord and dorsal root ganglion stimulation trials and implants, intrathecal drug delivery trials and implants, patient selection, complication management and maintenance of neuromodulation therapies.
-This workshop’s intent is to foster a platform for multidisciplinary networking opportunity and create excitement in the neuromodulation space through shared lectures and content with concomitant Neurosurgery, Neurology, and Engineering workshops.
+This event combines didactics on spinal cord stimulation, dorsal root ganglion stimulation, and intrathecal drug delivery systems, as well as other approved clinical applications of neuromodulation strategies, with practical hands-on training in a cadaver laboratory.
+This premier training opportunity offers pain medicine fellows the opportunity to learn cutting-edge neuromodulation techniques and principles of implementation in clinical practice.
+Techniques explored include spinal cord and dorsal root ganglion stimulation trials and implants, intrathecal drug delivery trials and implants, deep brain stimulation trials and implants, and maintenance of neuromodulation therapies.
+Participants are under the direction of experienced faculty.
+Workshop participants must be members of NANS in good standing and are selected by an application and lottery process.
+This workshop's intent is to foster a platform for multidisciplinary networking opportunity and create excitement in the neuromodulation space through shared lectures and content with concomitant Neurology and Engineering workshops.

 To be eligible to complete this application your specialty MUST be in the field of Pain.